 It is an all-around ingredient that can be added to meat, rice, potatoes, and soup.
 It also acts as a flavor enhancer.
 Thus it has been used for years by top chefs in their cooking.
-(Check The Best Accent Seasoning on Amazon)

 How safe is Accent Seasoning?

-Accent seasoning is an ingredient mainly added to Chinese foods, canned vegetables, soup, and processed meat.
+Accent seasoning is an ingredient mainly added to Chinese foods, canned vegetables, soups, and processed meat.
 The Food and Drug Administration has stated that it is ‘generally recognized as safe; however, its use has remained controversial.

 How to Prepare Accent Seasoning

 Homemade accent seasoning will save you a visit to the store when you urgently need it.
-If you are allergic to MSG and want to avoid the reaction, you can exclude the ingredient in your preparation process.
+If you are allergic to MSG and want to avoid the reaction, you can exclude the ingredient from your preparation process.
 You’ll need the following ingredients, which you will mix in the blender, excluding salt.
 Add salt after blending: